primitivefinance/rmm-docs/docs/faq/learn-more/01-glossary.md

 ## Portfolio

-Two or more assets composed under the same instrument.
+Two or more assets combined into a single instrument.

 ## Replication

-Mimicking the value of another singular instrument at infinitesimal points in time by using a portfolio.
+Mimicking the value of another singular instrument at infinitesimal points in time by using a portfolio of different instruments.
+For example, holding four quarters instead of a dollar bill is a replicating portfolio for $1.

 ## Curve

-Parameters mapped to a `poolId` in the Engine.
+Mathematical rule that governs the price of swapping tokens in the pools.

 ## Pool

-A curve with liquidity on it.
+In RMM Protocol, a pool is a two token pair with a rule that defines how much each of the tokens can be swapped for one another.

 ## LP